Vultee Aircraft: Aviation Corporation subsidiary

-AVCO hired Dick Palmer away from Howard Hughes to take Jerry Vultee's place, and Vultee Aircraft Division began to develop military designs.
+The Aviation Corporation hired Dick Palmer away from Howard Hughes to take Jerry Vultee's place, and Vultee Aircraft Division began to develop military designs.
 Dick Palmer created the BT-13, BT-15, and SNV Valiant trainers and oversaw other major production program such as the V-72 Vengeance, serving in the USAAC as the A-31 and A-35.

 Independent company

-Vultee Aircraft was created in November 1939, when Vultee Aircraft Division of AVCO was reorganized as an independent company.
+Vultee Aircraft was created in November 1939, when Vultee Aircraft Division of the Aviation Corporation was reorganized as an independent company.